BoundPlanner: A convex-set-based approach to bounded manipulator trajectory planning: Experiments

 BoundPlanner with BoundMPC is also compared to state-of-the-art approaches, namely the graph-of-convex-sets (GCS) approach from~\cite{marcucciMotionPlanningObstacles2023}, VP-STO~\cite{jankowskiVPSTOPointbasedStochastic2023}, and a bidirectional RRT~\cite{lavallePlanningAlgorithms2006} approach with a tracking MPC that minimizes the tracking error with respect to the reference trajectory.
 The GCS method requires the final joint configuration as a goal for trajectory planning and seed points in joint space to explore the collision-free space.
 Both inputs are generally hard to provide and are not required by BoundPlanner.
 Hence, for the comparison, the seed points are provided manually as in~\cite{marcucciMotionPlanningObstacles2023} and consist of six configurations, including the start and end configuration.
 VP-STO~\cite{jankowskiVPSTOPointbasedStochastic2023} is a global planner that directly plans joint trajectories based on a Cartesian description of the obstacles.
-Collision-freedom of the trajectory is enforced in the cost function.
+Collision freedom is enforced in the cost function.
 The final joint configuration is provided to VP-STO since it does not converge otherwise.
-However, no intermediate joint configurations, as in GCS, are needed for the planner.
-The RRT approach uses a bidirectional RRT~\cite{lavallePlanningAlgorithms2006} to plan a reference path in position space.
-The corresponding orientations are computed as interpolations between the start and end orientation.
+The RRT approach uses a bidirectional RRT~\cite{lavallePlanningAlgorithms2006} to plan a collision-free reference path in position space.
+The corresponding orientations are computed as interpolations between the start and end orientation, similar to BoundPlanner.
 The reference trajectory, consisting of position and orientation, is obtained as a spline~\cite{toussaintSequenceConstraintsMPCReactive2022}.
 A trajectory-tracking MPC is then used to track the reference trajectory to minimize the tracking error.
 Collisions are avoided using potential functions~\cite{beckModelPredictiveTrajectory2024}.